What Could Be Causing Your Fridge To Leak?

 Water Valve or Pipe Failure

 A solenoid switch controls the water valve in the refrigerator by opening and closing as needed.
-This is a common fridge leaking point and may need to be replaced.
+This is a standard fridge leaking point and may need to be replaced.
 Valve failure in the wall that operates the ice maker and water dispenser can also be a problem and a source of leaks.
 Look for holes or wet spots.
-These areas should be completely dry if operating properly.
+These areas should be completely dry if operating correctly.

 Water Filter Connection